ff7-mods/ff7-flat-wiki/docs/FF8.md

 -   [chara.one](FF8/WorldMap_charaone.md)

 ### Main
-  For kernel data, there is a dedicated wiki in the Doomtrain tool done by Maki ([Dommtrain wiki](https://github.com/DarkShinryu/doomtrain/wiki)) which detail the kernel.bin
+  For kernel data, there is a dedicated wiki in the [Dommtrain](https://github.com/DarkShinryu/doomtrain/wiki) tool done by Maki which detail the kernel.bin

-  For namedic, you can also find the info on the wiki of the ShumiTranslator tool done by HobbitDur ([ShumiTranslator namedic wiki](https://github.com/HobbitDur/ShumiTranslator/wiki/Namedic_bin)) which detail the following file (link is kept here to the old wiki for archive purpose):
+  For namedic, you can also find the info on the wiki of the [ShumiTranslator](https://github.com/HobbitDur/ShumiTranslator/wiki/Namedic_bin) tool done by HobbitDur which detail the following file (link is kept here to the old wiki for archive purpose):
   -   [namedic.bin](FF8/Main_namedic.md)

   For others: